mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/francisc.niss/index.md

 GA12-N20 DC Motor (6V, 30RPM) – rotates the guitar tuning peg to adjust string tension.

-L9110S Motor Driver Module – allows the Pico to control the motor direction using two GPIO pins.
+Dual Motor Driver Module – allows the Pico to control the motor direction using two GPIO pins.

 LM2596S DC-DC Step-Down Converter – steps down the 8.4V from the battery to a stable 5V used by the entire system.